MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 |Miguel@proseware.com |Safe |
 |Tyler@contoso.com |Safe |

-You can reject all transactions from emails in this list which are marked as risky using the below syntax:
+You can reject all transactions from emails in this list which are marked as risky using the following syntax:

     RETURN Reject(“risky email”)
     WHEN Lookup(“Email List”, “Email”, @email, “Status”) == “Risky”